AMD: Fusion becomes the AMD APU

 Following AMD's 2006 acquisition of Canadian graphics company ATI Technologies, an initiative codenamed Fusion was announced to integrate a CPU and GPU together on some of AMD's microprocessors, including a built in PCI Express link to accommodate separate PCI Express peripherals, eliminating the northbridge chip from the motherboard.
 The initiative intended to move some of the processing originally done on the CPU (e.g. floating-point unit operations) to the GPU, which is better optimized for some calculations.
 The Fusion was later renamed the AMD APU (Accelerated Processing Unit).

 Llano was AMD's first APU built for laptops.
 Llano was the second APU released, targeted at the mainstream market.
-It incorporated a CPU and GPU on the same die, as well as northbridge functions, and used "Socket FM1" with DDR3 memory.
+It incorporated a CPU and GPU on the same die, and northbridge functions, and used "Socket FM1" with DDR3 memory.
 The CPU part of the processor was based on the Phenom II "Deneb" processor.
 AMD suffered an unexpected decrease in revenue based on production problems for the Llano.
 More AMD APUs for laptops running Windows 7 and Windows 8 OS are being used commonly.
 These include AMD's price-point APUs, the E1 and E2, and their mainstream competitors with Intel's Core i-series: The Vision A- series, the A standing for accelerated.
 These range from the lower-performance A4 chipset to the A6, A8, and A10.
 These all incorporate next-generation Radeon graphics cards, with the A4 utilizing the base Radeon HD chip and the rest using a Radeon R4 graphics card, with the exception of the highest-model A10 (A10-7300) which uses an R6 graphics card.